One line of code

 I had tickets to the first day of the olympics and as I queued to get in with my friends, I pulled my phone out of my pocket, opened the app and pulled to refresh.
 It worked like a charm - all the way through the olympics.
 No hosting fees, no worries.

-Building services these days can be incrediby complicated.
+Building digital services these days can be incredibly complicated.
 But I often think about this one line of code that instantly provided an API.
 It taught me to look for the simplest, smartest route - the fewer moving parts, the fewer things can break.
-I loved it.